7 Grants for Women in Business | SMB Compass

 To qualify for The Halstead Grant, you need to answer several questions about your company’s goals and strategies.
 Those who didn’t win the grant will still receive general feedback on their business plan so you’ll have a better chance of winning the next time you apply.

-12. Open Meadows Foundation
+12. Open Meadows Foundation Grants

-Open Meadows Foundation awards $2,000 biannually.
+Open Meadows Foundation grants $2,000 biannually.
 They mainly award grants to women-owned smaller businesses with an operating budget of less than $75,000 a year.
 Companies with limited financial resources have a greater chance of winning.
 You can apply for a grant by filling out an online form and emailing it to Open Meadows Foundation, along with other requirements.

 The National Association for the Self-Employed (NASE) focuses on providing tools, assistance, and resources to entrepreneurs looking to run their businesses successfully.
 Winners will gain access to members-only resources.
 NASE also offers Growth Grants, a business development grant where recipients can receive up to $4,000.
 You can use the funds for business development expenses, such as expanding facilities, hiring employees, marketing, advertising, and other needs.